bolanosv/AutomatedRadioEvaluationSuite/README.md

 - Download the latest release of the Automated Radio Evaluation Suite from [releases](https://github.com/bolanosv/AutomatedRadioEvaluationSuite/releases).
   - **For the MATLAB App**: Follow the instructions in the [Packaging and Installing MATLAB Apps Guide](https://www.mathworks.com/videos/packaging-and-installing-matlab-apps-70404.html).
-  - **For the Standalone Desktop Application**: Download the executable files, run the installer, and follow the provided installation instructions.

 ### Requirements